btroncone/learn-rxjs/concepts/rxjs-primer.md

 observers, this is a push based model.
 The source doesn't know or care what subscribers do with the data, it simply pushes it down the line.

-While working on a stream of events is nice, it's only so useful on it's own.
+While working on a stream of events is nice, it's only so useful on its own.
 **What makes RxJS the "lodash for events" are its...**

 ## Operators